contember/docs/docs/workshop.md

 )
 ```

-Now we can edit the breweries in Contember Administration.
+Now we can edit the breweries in Contember Interface.
 Go to http://localhost:1480 and create a few of them.

 :::info Optional: Query using GraphQL API

 You can now query them using an GraphQL API:

 ```bash
 curl --request POST \